Democratic Kampuchea: Constitution

-The executive branch of government also was chosen by the KPRA.
+The executive branch of government was also chosen by the KPRA.
 It consisted of a state presidium "responsible for representing the state of Democratic Kampuchea inside and outside the country."
-It served for a five-year term, and its president was head of state.
+It served for a five-year term, and its president was the head of state.
 Khieu Samphan was the only person to serve in this office, which he assumed after Sihanouk's resignation.
 The judicial system was composed of "people's courts", the judges for which were appointed by the KPRA, as was the executive branch.

 The constitution did not mention regional or local government institutions.
 After assuming power, the Khmer Rouge abolished the old provinces (ខេត្ត khet) and replaced them with seven zones (ភូមិភាគ phoumipheak); the Northern Zone, Northeastern Zone, Northwestern Zone, Central Zone, Eastern Zone, Western Zone, and Southwestern Zone.
 There were also two other regional-level units: the Kracheh Special Region Number 505 and, until 1977, the Siemreab Special Region Number 106.

 The zones were divided into regions (តំបន់ damban) that were given numbers.
 Number One, appropriately, encompassed the Samlot region of the Northwestern Zone (including Battambang province), where the insurrection against Sihanouk had erupted in early 1967.
 With this exception, the damban appear to have been numbered arbitrarily.

 The damban were divided into districts (ស្រុក srok), communes (ឃុំ khum), and villages (ភូមិ phum), the latter usually containing several hundred people.
 This pattern was roughly similar to that which existed under Sihanouk and the Khmer Republic, but inhabitants of the villages were organized into groups (ក្រុម krom) composed of ten to fifteen families.
 On each level, administration was directed by a three-person committee (គណៈក kanak, or គណៈkena).

 The Khmer Rouge occupied committee posts at the higher levels.
 Subdistrict and village committees were often staffed by local poor peasants and, very rarely, by "new people".
-Cooperatives (សហករណ៍ sahakor), similar in jurisdictional area to the khum, assumed local government responsibilities in some areas.
+Cooperatives (សហករ sahakar) and communities (សហគមន៍ sahakum), similar in jurisdictional area to the khum, assumed local government responsibilities in some areas.

-Organisation
+Politics

-In 5 January 1976, the Communist Party of Kampuchea (CPK) promulgated the Constitution of Democratic Kampuchea.
+On 5 January 1976, the Communist Party of Kampuchea (CPK) promulgated the Constitution of Democratic Kampuchea.
 The constitution provided for a Kampuchean People's Representative Assembly (KPRA) to be elected by secret ballot in direct general elections and a State Praesidium to be selected and appointed every five years by the KPRA.
+Elections for the KPRA were held on 20 March 1976.
 The KPRA met only once, a three-day session in April 1976.
 However, members of the KPRA were never elected, as the Central Committee of the CPK appointed the chairman and other high officials both to it and to the State Praesidium.
-Plans for elections of members were discussed, but the 250 members of the KPRA were in fact appointed by the upper echelon of CPK.
+Plans for elections of members were discussed, but the 250 members of the KPRA were, in fact, appointed by the upper echelon of CPK.